Blog

 The Mechanism: Because there is no alcohol to evaporate, the scent does not “explode” into the air.
 Instead, it relies on your body heat to slowly warm the oils, releasing the aroma gently over a long period.

-2. Alcohol vs. Oil: The Chemistry of Scent
+2. Perfume vs Attar: The Chemistry of Scent

 The primary difference lies in the carrier: alcohol versus oil.
 This single factor dictates how the fragrance behaves on your skin.